elcapykkzxd/NavPathX/Docs.md

 - Shape: Ball or Block
 - Size: Vector3.one * 0.3 or Vector3.one * 1
 - Transparency: 0 or 0.5
+- CastShadow: false
 - CanCollide: false
 - CanTouch: false
 - CanQuery: false
-- AudioCanCollide: false (optional)
+- AudioCanCollide: false
-- EnableFluidForces: false (optional)
+- EnableFluidForces: false
 - Anchored: true

 This part will be used as a template for visual waypoints.